A Single Line of Computer Code Put Thousands of Innocent Turks in Jail - Slashdot

 https://www.yahoo.com/news/ger... [yahoo.com]

-And then threatened to unleash a wa
+And then threatened to unleash a wave of refugees on the EU unless Turks get free movement

 Re: (Score:2)